 (Source: cdc.gov)

-For more information about how to conduct a self-breast exam, check out our Breast Exam Ever!
-A fun self-exam guide from I Heart Guts.
+For more information about how to conduct a self-breast exam, check out this resource from the National Breast Cancer Foundation.